jletroui/FrcJavaKoans/README.md

 ### Running the koans again

-Now that we think we completed the exercise, let's run the koans again and see what happens.
+Now that we think we completed the koan, let's ask the master what he thinks and see what happens.
 To run the koans, right-click on `PathToEnlightment.java` and choose `Run Java`.
 You should see this output:

 ```
 Thinking AboutConsoleAndVariables ...